-In 2017 IOM Romania implemented two projects financed by AMIF, STARRT I and STARRT II through which 43 Syrian citizens were resettled from Turkey, in accordance with the national resettlement quota from 2015 and 2016/2017.
+IOM Romania implemented three projects financed by AMIF, STARRT I, STARRT II and START III through which Syrian citizens were resettled from Turkey, in accordance with the national resettlement quota from 2015, 2016/2017 and .2019/2020

-START III represents the continuation of these transfers, in accordance with Romania's committments.
+START IV represents the continuation of these transfers, in accordance with Romania's committments.

-The objectives for 2019-2020 are assuring the safe transfer of 109 Syrian refugees (from Turkey and Jordan), representing the resettlement quota for Romania for 2018-2019.
+The objectives for START IV are assuring the safe transfer of 200 Syrian refugees (from Turkey, Jordan and Lebanon), representing the resettlement quota for Romania for the current period.
 The transfer is designed to support the refugees until their final destination in Romania.

 The projects support Romania's participation in the efforts of the European Union Member States to implement sustainable solutions in response to the real international protection needs of displaced persons due to the conflict in Syria in countries in the immediate vicinity.

-The projects are carried out by the International Organization for Migration (IOM), the Mission in Romania, in partnership with the Schottener Social Services Foundation, at the initiative of the General Inspectorate for Immigration (IGI) and funded by the European Union through the Asylum, Migration and Integration Fund.
+The projects are carried out by the International Organization for Migration (IOM), the Mission in Romania, in partnership with the Schottener Social Services Foundation, at the initiative of the General Inspectorate for Immigration (IGI) and funded by the European Union through the Asylum, Migration and Integration.

 According to data released by Turkey's General Directorate for Migration Management (DGMM) and the United Nations High Commissioner for Refugees (UNHCR), at the end of 2018 there were over 3.5 million foreign citizens in Turkey in need of international protection.
 Of these, most are Syrian citizens, more than 2.8 million, who received a form of temporary protection from the Turkish government.
 This entitles them to legal residence in Turkey, as well as access to basic rights and services within certain limits.